 Average Collision Coverage Rates

 The next graph illustrates average collision car insurance rates in Washington state from 2012 to 2019.
-Interestingly, over the entire period, Washington residents have paid less for collision coverage than the US average.
+During the period, Washington residents paid less for collision coverage than the US average.
 However, prices have still either gone up or stayed relatively the same year to year.
-A likely cause for this could be price optimization and inflation.
+A likely cause for this could be inflation.